What to Do in Rome: Complete Guide for First Timers

 You’ll find it here on Google Maps.

-The Roman Forum from Above
+The Roman Forum From Above

 I’m not sure if this viewpoint has a name or not, but we stumbled upon it during a post-aperitivo walk back to our apartment.
 From here, you have an excellent view out over the Roman Forum.